Pennsylvania Court Records

 What is an Uncontested Divorce in Pennsylvania?

-Where to get an Uncontested Divorce Form in Pennsylvania?
+Where To Get An Uncontested Divorce Form in Pennsylvania?

 After meeting the Pennsylvania Divorce Code requirement for an uncontested divorce, obtain a divorce form from the Office of the County Clerk.
 Be sure to peruse the Divorce Procedure instructions and check the Pennsylvania court website for policies.
 Divorce records are public records in Pennsylvania with the establishment of the Right To Know Law.
-Although, some selected records may be sealed and only viewable to certain government authorities as indicated by the state statutes.
-Interested parties must obtain approval from a Pennsylvania licensed judge to access such documents.
+Although some selected records may be sealed and only viewable to certain government authorities as indicated by the state statutes.
+Interested parties must obtain approval from a Pennsylvania-licensed judge to access such documents.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-How do I get a copy of my Divorce Decree in Pennsylvania?
+How Do I Get a Copy of My Divorce Decree in Pennsylvania?

 To get a copy of a divorce decree in Pennsylvania, visit the clerk's office in the courthouse where the document was issued.
-Divorce decrees can be collected in-person or by mail, and a small fee may be charged.
+Divorce decrees can be collected in person or by mail, and a small fee may be charged.
 Divorce decrees in Pennsylvania are only issued to the parties involved.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Considering these factors, record availability for these types of records cannot be guaranteed.

 How do I get a Pennsylvania Divorce Decree Online?

 A divorce decree finalizes the dissolution of a marriage, and it may be available online on the webpage of the Court Clerk's office where the divorce process occurred.
-However, charges may apply but can vary from county to county.
+However, charges may apply, but can vary from county to county.